 - Commissioning a specially designed greeting card each year, which is supported by leading illustrators.
 In 2016, our card featured a design by our Hans Christian Andersen Award 2018 nominee, Jane Ray

-- Organise events celebrating British children’s authors and illustrators and highlighting children’s books from other countries, including an annual programme of events at the London Book Fair
+- Organising events celebrating British children’s authors and illustrators and highlighting children’s books from other countries, including an annual programme of events at the London Book Fair

 Committee Members 2023–24:

 Susan taught in secondary and preparatory schools for 36 years and retired from a Headship in Surrey after 13 years in August 2012.
 Whilst a Deputy Head, she was one of the early Post Graduate students to obtain an MA in Children’s Literature at Roehampton and continues to carry out research.
 She very much values serving on the committee of IBBY with its global, diverse perspective and champions IBBY’s aim to bring children and books together.
 She is Chair of the Children’s Books History Society and is on the committee of IBIS, the Imaginative Book Illustration Society.
 Susan has a particular interest in doll literature and all it reveals about the historical context in which it appears, along with illustrators.

 DIX, Pam (Chair)